Question: "Why do Christians try to impose their values on others?"

 There are some who wish for a purely “secular” society where religion is relegated to its cloister and all Christian opinion is silenced.
 To those individuals, we offer these reminders:

-1) Christians in a representative democracy have as much right to be involved in the political process as anyone else.
+1) Christians in a constitutional republic have as much right to be involved in the political process as anyone else.
 This means they may vote, rally, lobby, caucus, and hold office just like any other American—all the while promoting laws that reflect their own values.
 Christians do not seek to subvert the political process; they engage it, as it is the right of every American.

 2) Christians in a pluralistic society have as much right to voice their opinions as anyone else.
 This means they may broadcast, write, speak, publish, and create art as they will—all the while voicing their own view of morality.
 Christians are sometimes accused of censorship, on the basis that they have criticized a certain book or have objected to their tax dollars funding anti-Christian speech, but they are not burning books.
 The reality is that freedom of expression is a Christian value.